TreeHacks/hackpack-arduino-app/README.md

 368
 370
 ```
 The Arduino Uno's analog precision is 10 bits, or it provides analog readings from 0 to 1023.
 As a result, we can take each of these readings and divide them by 1024 to scale the brightness readings from 0 to 1.
 We could also scale from 0 to 5 volts by multiplying by 5V.
-From these raw readings, we can intuitively see relative brightness, or the difference bewteen light and dark.
+From these raw readings, we can intuitively see relative brightness, or the difference between light and dark.
 With my finger over the sensor, readings rose to ~800; with my phone's light near it, they dropped to 30.

 By consulting the [datasheet](https://www.kth.se/social/files/54ef17dbf27654753f437c56/GL5537.pdf) for the photoresistor, we can then determine the ambient brightness in lux (a unit of illumination).